surveysolutions/docs/content/faq/i-have-tried-survey-solutions-and-want-my-own-server-what-do-i-do-next-.md

 +++

-When you are ready to begin data collection, please request a private server from <support@mysurvey.solutions>.
-In order to best serve you, we will send you a short questionnaire about your project timeline, survey sample, and survey instruments.
-After receiving answers from you, we will create a server within 2 business days or less.
+When you are ready to begin data collection, please submit the [new server request](https://mysurvey.solutions/NewServerRequest).
+We will create a server within 2 business days or less.
 Should you not receive notification that your server is available, please contact us again.